 However, the most beautiful feature, unquestionably, is the bathing area.
 With its walls covered in mosaics reminiscient of those lining the walls of the passageway from Main Street to Fantasyland below, and its star-covered ceiling, guests bathe in style in this royal tub.
 The toilet, well…let’s just say there’s good reason to call this bad boy the “throne.”

 The myriad of details in the Suite are such that you could spend hours poking around in there and still not discover everything.
-It is quite unfortunate that Disney hasn’t utilized this Suite more, as it presently is only used, on occasion, for visiting celebrities who make large charitable donations for use of the Suite.
+It is quite unfortunate that Disney hasn’t utilized this Suite more, as it presently is only used, on occasion, for visiting celebrities who supposedly make charitable donations for use of the Suite.
 Tours of the Suite have not been offered since 2007, and often, the Suite goes weeks with nary a guest stepping foot inside.

 Seeing the guest quarters is such a wonderful experience that it’s a travesty that park guests do not have the opportunity to see the inner chambers of the Cinderella Castle Suite.
 I know an overnight stay in the Castle Suite is in my wife’s thoughts each time she stares longingly at the Castle on our Walt Disney World trips.
 I guess until the Year of a Million Dreams 3.0, that stay will only be once upon a dream!